sgrieve/spatial_efd/README.rst

     :target: https://opensource.org/licenses/MIT

-A pure python implementation of the elliptical Fourier analysis method described by `Khul and Giardina (1982) <http://www.sci.utah.edu/~gerig/CS7960-S2010/handouts/Kuhl-Giardina-CGIP1982.pdf>`_.
+A pure python implementation of the elliptical Fourier analysis method described by `Kuhl and Giardina (1982) <http://www.sci.utah.edu/~gerig/CS7960-S2010/handouts/Kuhl-Giardina-CGIP1982.pdf>`_.
 This package is designed to allow the rapid analysis of spatial data stored as ESRI shapefiles, handling all of the geometric conversions.
 The resulting data can be written back to shapefiles to allow analysis with other spatial data or can be plotted using matplotlib.

 The code is built upon the `pyefd module <https://github.com/hbldh/pyefd>`_ and it is hoped that this package will allow more geoscientists to apply this technique to analyze spatial data using the elliptical Fourier descriptor technique as there is no longer a data conversion barrier to entry.
 This package is also more feature rich than previous implementations, providing calculations of Fourier power and spatial averaging of collections of ellipses.